ThatLukinhasGuy/IP-Database/README.md

 **Free for non-commercial projects and products.
 Get in touch if you require it for commercial projects and products.**

 # How to use?
 The database is stored in an SQLite database file.
 You can query like this: `SELECT * FROM IPv4 WHERE Start <= ?
-AND End >= ?;` where ? is the IP address as an integer.
+AND End >= ?
+ORDER BY Start DESC LIMIT 1;` where ? is the IP address as an integer.

 Example Response:
 ```